SouthEugeneRoboticsTeam/sertain/README.md

 ### Coroutines

 Note that this library is built using coroutines.
-However, the RobotRIO only has access to two threads, so if you should need to create a global coroutine, you need to use `RobotScope` as the coroutine scope. `RobotScope` can be accessed through the `robot` block.
+However, the RoboRIO only has access to two threads, so if you should need to create a global coroutine, you need to use `RobotScope` as the coroutine scope. `RobotScope` can be accessed through the `robot` block.
 Follow this example:

 ```kotlin
 robot {